Dateline: Wroclaw, Poland

 Having a US passport is a privilege many people wish they had.
 While most European Union citizens, including those here in Poland, aren’t too impressed by the idea of American citizenship, many of the people I talked to in Serbia and Montenegro feel that their life would be better with US citizenship.

-Of course, they haven’t had to live with the worldwide tax paying and reporting obligations that comes with such a strong passport, but nevertheless, most US citizens I speak to are very cautious about giving up a “Tier A” passport.
+Of course, they haven’t had to live with the worldwide tax paying and reporting obligations that come with such a strong passport, but nevertheless, most US citizens I speak to are very cautious about giving up a “Tier A” passport.

 In general, having a second citizenship not only increases your business and investment opportunities and increases your freedom, but it also offers increased visa-free travel.
 However, if you plan to replace your current passport, you should be aware there may be a few places you will have trouble going.